-Fiore’s in Johns Island offers a number of specialty toppings for its oven-baked pizzas and grinders.
+Fiore’s offers a number of specialty toppings for its oven-baked pizzas and grinders.
 But its true claim to fame is the free (and tasty) crust seasonings.
 Those of you who usually discard the crust for being tasteless should prepare to have your world turned upside-down.
 Choose from butter, garlic herb, Cajun, cheese, ranch, or sesame, and start treating your crust with the respect it deserves.

 Obstinate Daughter is known for its fantastic brunch and French, Italian, and Spanish-influenced offerings, but it also had the brilliant idea to serve pizza for breakfast (fact: If you add an egg to anything, it automatically makes it breakfast food).
-One of our favorites (at breakfast or otherwise) is the Old Danger topped with pancetta, mozzarella, white sauce, farm egg, scallion, black pepper, and Parmesan.
+One of our favorites (for breakfast or otherwise) is the Old Danger topped with pancetta, mozzarella, white sauce, farm egg, scallion, black pepper, and Parmesan.
 It kind of tastes like spaghetti carbonara on pizza.